SimonPhoenix96/spectral-scribe/README.md

 ## Overview

-This Chrome extension provides a powerful suite of AI-driven text analysis tools, leveraging both Claude (Anthropic) and Akash AI (Llama-3) models.
-It offers various functionalities for processing and analyzing text from web pages, YouTube videos, and user input.
+This Chrome extension provides a powerful suite of AI-driven text analysis tools, leveraging both Claude (Anthropic) and Akash Network powered Llama3-8b models.
+It offers various functionalities for processing and analyzing text from YouTube video transcripts, user input and more.

 ## Features